raszpl/FIC-486-GAC-2-Cache-Module/README.md

 majestyk: "FIC sold two different versions with different pinouts (and the same "VLB"-socket).
 Only the one in the pictures works on a 486-GAC2 and a few other FIC mainboards."

 Kicad diagram and PCB files updated as I go reverse engineering module from pictures.
+Very VIP, only about 50% there at the moment.